mazenalamir/ETC_dataset_BFD/README.md

 $$

 where $K_{sp}$ characterizes the spring stiffness (see Fig.1 above), $K_f$ is the friction coefficient, $N$ is the gear ratio, $K_t$ is the electric torque static gain relatively to the current $i_a$. $R_p$ is a constant radius, $\Delta_p=P_\text{atm}-P_m$ where $P_m=f(\theta, P_\text{atm}, N)$ is the manifold pressure that approaches the atmospheric pressure $P_\text{atm}$ when the throttle is wide open.

+The system is controlled using a backstepping feedback desgin the details of which are ommitted here since they lie out of the scope of the anomalies detection topics.